2. The Personal Impersonalized: Contents Beyond a Christmas Card

 With all of this, does Animula offers more than just a small slice (1/46th to be exact) of Faber & Faber’s Ariel Christmas-card publishing history.
 Does it represent anything more than a diverting footnote within Eliot’s poetical canon?

 This possible sideways approach to Animula is complicated, and even more so given that the poem may or may not be propped up by Eliot’s famous 1919 manifesto-essay, Tradition and the Individual Talent, which forcefully argues that the job of the poet is to not draw upon the poet’s lived life as the subject for poetry: “experiences which are important for the man may take no place in the poetry.”
 The essay is obviously the critical posturing of a younger poet—a young modernist poet—attempting to carve out some anti-Romantic space for himself.
 Moments of bravado (rhetorical and otherwise) are hard to miss in, for example, Eliot’s declarations that “Poetry is not a turning loose of emotion, but an escape from emotion; it is not the expression of personality, but an escape from personality,” or in “The progress of an artist is a continual self-sacrifice, a continual extinction of personality.”
-Years later, in the 1964 Preface to The Use of Poetry and the Use of Criticism, Eliot points to such critical posturing, referring to Tradition and the Individual Talent as “perhaps [his] most juvenile” essay.
+Years later, in the 1964 Preface to The Use of Poetry and the Use of Criticism, Eliot gives a slight nod to such critical posturing, referring to Tradition and the Individual Talent as “perhaps [his] most juvenile" essay to "appear in print."
 It remains, nevertheless, highly canonical.

 Eliot has a specific Romantic fish to fry in Tradition and the Individual Talent, and a big one at that: the dominant presence in 19th-century poetry, William Wordsworth—the non-mentioned but oh-so-present straw-poet in Tradition, whose first-person lyrical “I,” which often openly draws directly from the speaker’s personality and experience, is (to riff off John Keats’s phrasing that famously captures Wordsworth’s poetical character) both egotistical and sublime.

-First, Eliot is the obvious successor to Wordsworth: that is, Wordsworth is to English poetry of 19th century as Eliot is to the 20th.
-Second, any sustained poetic consideration of childhood in the English poetic canon necessarily conjures and has to go through Wordsworth, who explores how memories and experience springing from childhood can, with the meditative mind, be restorative and forward-looking.
+First, Eliot is the obvious successor to Wordsworth: Wordsworth is to English poetry of 19th century as Eliot is to the 20th.
+Second, any sustained poetic consideration of childhood in the English poetic canon necessarily conjures and has to go through Wordsworth, who explores how memories and experience springing from childhood can, with the meditative mind, be restorative and forward-looking, and in fact see us through time.
 Third, and related, is the more crucial note that even a passing comparison of Eliot’s seemingly minor poem with Wordsworth’s major poetry alerts us to Eliot’s attraction to the deepest, most persistent questions—questions about the soul growing into the world, questions that evolve into shifting consideration of meaning, doubt, and faith.
-Fourth, via Wordsworth, we might become more critically attuned to that apparent distancing marked by Eliot’s critical theory of the impersonal: Eliot non-use of the lyric “I” in Animula, when in fact the poem appears to rake through snapshots and the specifics of a personal memory, what in the Wordsworth canon via his remarkable Prelude are famously known as childhood’s “spots of time”—though, again, Wordsworth, unlike Eliot, sees these memories and scattered moments as renovating, reparative, uplifting, and nourishing (1850 Prelude, Bk, XII, 208-25).
-Does this last point mark merely an artful and dispositional difference between the two poets, inasmuch as Animula struggles to displace anything meaningful from the speaker’s im/personal, recollected perspective?
-Part of Eliot’s struggle might be, in Wordsworth’s terms, how to poetically place or give meaning to his own “spots of time.”
+Fourth, via Wordsworth, we might become more critically attuned to that apparent distancing marked by Eliot’s critical theory of the impersonal: Eliot's non-use of the lyric “I” in Animula, when in fact the poem clearly conjures snapshots and the clear specifics of a personal memory, what in the Wordsworth canon via his remarkable Prelude are famously known as childhood’s “spots of time”—though, again, Wordsworth, unlike Eliot, sees these memories and scattered moments as renovating, reparative, uplifting, and nourishing (1850 Prelude, Bk, XII, 208-25).

 So, with all of this, what perspectives should be brought to bear upon Animula?
 How should we speak of it?

-Outside of such narrative and and themative positioning, Eliot in April 1945 expresses this plainly to his longest-running confidante and confessor, Emily Hale: “I think of this life as yielding no permanent satisfaction”; the details of life’s plot plague Eliot in his desire for, at best, some kind of patterned meaning.
+Outside of such narrative and themative positioning, Eliot in April 1945 expresses this plainly to his longest-running confidante and confessor, Emily Hale: “I think of this life as yielding no permanent satisfaction”; the details of life’s plot plague Eliot in his desire for, at best, some kind of patterned meaning.
 [4]

 Animula is intriguing in that a significant part of it images the mysterious strains between the speaker and (his treatment of) the subject-child.
 Stylistically, these seem to be distancing tensions that poetically perform an end-run around the personal, but they nonetheless break into the poem, bottle it up, and then silently make an exit by shifting beyond the figure whose life begins and passes by in thirty-one lines, only to fall into prayer for souls who otherwise might be hopeless.